 I left the round pen with a newly found peace.
 Life would be alright, I would be alright.
 Why had I not seen this all before?
 I had been so focused on getting myself, my horse, my family to Finland, that I had not taken the time to stop and realize what moving back to my home country really meant to me.
 When I returned to my chair and recapped the round pen experience to Rosie and Melissa, I became very emotional, but in a good way.
 The tears that surfaced were tears of relief and joy and hope, tears I should have shed a long time ago, instead of bottling them deep inside.

 I left England and the Epona course with a better sense of knowing.
 I felt more at peace than I had for a long time, more in my body rather than in my head.
 So often, especially in a time of turmoil, my head takes over and I am plunged into a destructive pattern of frantic thinking.
 I am not saying thinking is a bad thing, but enough is enough.
-Sometimes I need to stop and take tally of what I really feel and where those feelings are coming from.
-What are those feelings telling me?
-What is the message my intuition is sending me?
-What does my heart desire?
+Sometimes we need to stop and take tally of what we really feel and where those feelings are coming from.
+What are those feelings telling you?
+What is the message of your intuition?
+What does your heart desire?

 I believe that if we open ourselves to life, life will flow freely into our bodies and we will be able to feel the present moment more deeply.
-Yes, this can be scary at time as often there are emotions within us that are not comfortable.
-But each emotion is a pool of information and if we learn to treat our feelings as messages from our heart, our lives could have so much more meaning.
+Yes, this can be scary at times, as often there are emotions within us that are not comfortable.
+But each emotion is a pool of information.
+If we learn to treat our feelings as messages from our heart, our lives can have so much more meaning.

 By Mary Oliver